Autism friends? Many parents have concerns because their child with autism or their child with ADHD has no friends.

-The answer to a question on a survey for parents of students on the autism spectrum was disturbing.
+The answer to a question on a survey for parents of students with autism was disturbing.
 More than 50% of them said their child had no friends outside of school.
-Yes, disturbing.
+Yes.
+Disturbing.

-Another child on the spectrum I wrote about recently wrote on a school paper that he had no friends.
+Another child with autism who I wrote about recently wrote on a school paper that he had no friends.
+Dad was shocked.

 It got me to thinking